guaaur04/workout_tracker/README.md

 If the exercise is a cardio exercise, I should be able to track my distance traveled.

-## Video Demonstration

 ## Technology
 Handlebars and Materialize CSS, Express web server, MongoDB, Mongoose, deployed with Heroku,

 ## Features

-Add, edit, and delete exercises in your online workout planner.
+Add and edit exercises in your online workout planner.

 ## License